website Translator

 Target Group

 This test is suitable for active individuals but not for those where the test would be contraindicated.
-This is a suitable test for games players (e.g. football, rugby, hockey, basketball, squash, tennis, badminton) as the shuttle format makes it sport specific.
+It is a practical test for game players (e.g. football, rugby, hockey, basketball, squash, tennis, badminton) as the shuttle format makes it sport-specific.

 Reliability